Controller Manager

 -tag inrobot_description

-Define which hardware components should be configured when controller manager is started.
-The names of the components are defined as attribute of
+Defines which hardware components will be configured immediately when controller manager is started.

 String with the URDF string as robot description.
 This is usually result of the parsed description files by